aesthetic-suite/framework/docs/README.md

 # Aesthetic

-> The new Aesthetic framework is a work in progress.
-If you're looking for the current React API,
-> please view the legacy docs.

 Aesthetic is an end-to-end design and development framework for declaring consistent visual styles across platforms, languages, projects, and teams.

 The entry point to Aesthetic is a fixed [design system](./create-system.md), created and [configured in YAML](./config-system.md).
-This design system is then [compiled to design tokens](./compile-tokens.md) for a target platform (Android, iOS, and Web).
-For example, the web platform supports CSS, SCSS, JavaScript, and many more formats.
+This design system is then [compiled to design tokens](./compile-tokens.md) for a target platform (Android, iOS, and Web) and format (CSS, SCSS, etc).
 With this, all platforms are supported, across many languages and technologies, with the design system configuration being the single shared source of truth.

 Furthermore, the design system isn't the only feature that Aesthetic provides.
 It also provides a framework-agnostic CSS-in-JS solution, built around the design system itself.
 This solution provides